stevenewbs/gphotos-cli/README.md

 ToDo
 -----
-Move to use google-auth-oauthlib 0.4.0 as oauth2client is deprecated Upload to Pypy - maybe?
+Move to use google-auth-oauthlib 0.4.0 as oauth2client is deprecated.

+Upload to Pypy - maybe?